 They also have an open-air terrace under the grapevines, perfect for those warm summer nights!

 So next time you are visiting Lisbon, save some time to explore this place, where history meets modernity and culture meets leisure.
-And if you have been here, let me know what are your favourite places!
+And if you have been here, let me know what are your favorite places!